2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2. Partial Edge Lettering

-Partial edge lettering errors feature incomplete inscriptions with one or more letters completely missing from the edge.
-Unlike weak edge lettering where letters are faint, partial errors show clear gaps where portions of the inscription simply don’t exist.
+Partial edge lettering errors feature incomplete inscriptions where one or more sections of the edge text are entirely absent.
+Unlike weak edge lettering — where letters are faint but present — partial errors show clear gaps where the inscription simply does not exist.

 Partial Edge Lettering Price/Grade Chart